 Goal 1: With more than 800 million people globally living on less than $1.25 a day, the outbreak of this disease has drawn more vulnerable families of the human society below the poverty line.

-Businesses have been closed down, salaries slashed and “per day capital” no longer exist for the most vulnerable class of people engaged in activities locally termed as “hand to mouth” in most parts of Ghana, including driving, street hawking, and many more.
+Businesses have been closed down, salaries slashed and “per day capital” no longer exists for the most vulnerable class of people engaged in activities locally termed as “hand to mouth” in most parts of Ghana, including driving, street hawking, and many more.

 Goal 2: Global statistics show that every 1 out of 9 people goes to bed every night without food.
 As the world battles this pandemic, with precautionary measures being taken into serious consideration in Ghana, agricultural activities, which are the main source of achieving food security and improved nutrition, have been crippled.